Australian Open betting 2022

 The first major on the tennis calendar — the Australian Open — is also one of the biggest sports betting events in the world.
 The Australian Open, played at Melbourne Park in Victoria, attracts betting interest from all around the globe with the singles events the main event.
-First played in 1905, the Australian Open begins in January each year, with the next edition of the tournament due to start on January 14, 2020.
+First played in 1905, the Australian Open begins in January each year, although the next edition of the tournament will start on February 8, 2021 as a result of the COVID pandemic.
 Read up on all you need to know about Australian Open tennis betting, including the latest tournament odds, popular market types and the best tennis betting sites for punters in United States.

 Live Betting Odds